 Once again I have waited too late to get any kind of real writing done (it’s post-11 p.m. as I type this), and I frittered away another non-hour session by listening to the gripes and concerns of co-workers.
 Plus some chat about Diablo 3 because IT is, let’s face it, full of gaming nerds.

 We’ve had a rainfall warning the last few days, which, as you might guess, means a whole lot of rain– between 40-90 mm, depending on where exactly you are.
 It’s been quite wet.

-Vehicles splash and spray me My spirit is damp
+The rains fall heavy Vehicles splash and spray me My spirit is damp

 The rain actually doesn’t bother me–this is definitely the wrong area to live if it does–and I’ve learned to avoid the areas where splashing and spraying can happen.

 But I still remember that dark winter day last year when I was learning that lesson, diverting along the one block stretch of Brunette Avenue between the Sapperton SkyTrain station and my place, unable to take the much nicer hospital lane, closed (and still closed until December 2019) due to construction.
 This section of Brunette tends to be driven at highway speeds.
 I don’t know what the actual speed limit is here, but I am reasonably certain it’s not highway speed.
 The combination of excess water on the road and the aforementioned high speed led to me getting soaked with a great wave of water that fanned over the sidewalk.
 I stood for a moment, trying to register the fact that this little slice of a comedy movie had actually happened to me.